cirocosta/fssim/README.md

 $ ./fssim
 ```

 If you wish to test the project as well you might be interested on having the verbose output when a test fails.
-To enable such feature, add the following variable to your environment:
+To enable such feature, add the following variable to your environment and run `cmake` w/ `Debug` set up:

 ```
 $ export CTEST_OUTPUT_ON_FAILURE=1
+$ cmake -DCMAKE_BUILD_TYPE=Debug ..
 ```

 ## Inner Workings